Flight-Qualified Propulsion Controls

 Our advanced propulsion controls are compact, lightweight, use minimal power and are ready for integration into satellite propulsion systems.
 With over 65 years of space-flight heritage our propulsion controls inherently provide a proven and reliable solution for satellite applications.

-These flight-qualified valves are compatible with storable propellants used in chemical, cold gas and electric propulsion feed systems as well as thrusters and engines.
+These flight-qualified valves are compatible with storable propellants used in chemical, cold gas and electric propulsion feed systems as well as satellite thrusters and engines.

 - LISA Pathfinder